-The Doxiepoo dog breed is a well-mannered canine that is a mix between two of the most popular dog breeds out there, the Dachshund and the Poodle.
-And while we here at IndulgeYourPet may not be SUPER CRAZY about the name “Doxipoo” it’s not the only one being used to describe this cute little guy!
+The Doxiepoo dog breed is a well-mannered canine that mixes the most popular dog breeds, the Dachshund and the Poodle.
+And while we here at IndulgeYourPet may not be SUPER CRAZY about the name “Doxipoo,” it’s not the only one used to describe this cute little guy!
+This is why you may have heard him referred to as a Doxiedoodle, a Dachshundpoo, or even our favorite, Dachshunddoodle!
+This brings to mind the famous line in William Shakespeare’s play Romeo and Juliet, where Romeo states…

-End of the day, it doesn’t matter what we call the Doxiepoo, they’re still a really great dog.
-A dog that is intelligent, playful, affectionate, and impossible to predict what he or she is ultimately going to look like!
+Because at the end of the day, it doesn’t matter what we call the Doxiepoo; they’re still great dogs.
+A dog that is intelligent, playful, affectionate, and impossible to predict what they will ultimately look like!

-Decide to run out a purchase a Doxiepoo puppy, or better yet adopt a Doxiepoo rescue dog, we wanted to take a moment and discuss the dog breed a little bit more so that you’ll have a better idea of exactly what it might be like to actually own a Dachshunddoodle!
+But before you decide to run out and purchase a Doxiepoo puppy, or better yet, adopt a Doxiepoo rescue dog, we wanted to take a moment and discuss the dog breed a little bit more so that you’ll have a better idea of precisely what it might be like to own a Dachshunddoodle!

 So, without further ado, let’s dive right in.